MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 <img height="100px" src="/img/blog/databricks/delta-lake.png" />
 <br/><br/>

 Delta Lake is the open source storage framework providing key features such as ACID transactions and time travel features.
 Delta Lake is not only compatible with Spark but is also what Databricks utilises for data storage and table management.
 As a result the types of tables we will be dealing with for the most part are delta tables.
-The sotrage format of these delta tables are basically parquet files.
+The storage format of these delta tables are basically parquet files.

 You can see more details in the official docs [delta.io](https://delta.io/) if you wish to learn more.
 Interesting stuff!